silinternational/email-service-php-client/README.md

 ]);
 ```

-Or to scheduled an email, use `send_after` with a Unix timestamp:
+Or to schedule an email, use `send_after` with a Unix timestamp:

 ```php
 $email = $emailServiceClient->email([